dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-4. A `NucleusCore::RequestAdapter` object is yielded by the `Responder.execute` method by configuring a `RequestAdapter`.
-The properties of this object are completely up to your specification.
+4. A `NucleusCore::RequestAdapter` object is yielded by the `Responder.execute` method.

 ```ruby
 class RequestAdapter